Rose of Tralee (festival): Commemoration

 To celebrate the 50th anniversary of the festival in 2009, 50 Roses took part in the 2009 competition; usually there are around 30.

 In 2014, Maria Walsh revealed that she was gay after winning.

 Michele McCormack (1985 Chicago Rose) has gone on to win an Edward R. Murrow Award in her chosen profession of broadcast journalism.
 She hosts selection contests in Philadelphia and in the Midwest of the USA.
 (She credits her interview technique to Gay Byrne, who hosted the contest when she was in Tralee.)
-Other notable Roses include Aoife Mulholland of Galway (2003) who went on to achieve acclaim as an actor, and Noreen Culhane (New York Rose 1970) now Executive Vice-President of the New York Stock Exchange.
+Other notable Roses include Aoibhinn Ní Shúilleabháin of Mayo (2005 winner), Aoife Mulholland of Galway (2003) who went on to achieve acclaim as an actor, and Noreen Culhane (New York Rose 1970) now executive vice-president of the New York Stock Exchange.

 Gabby Logan, the BBC TV sports presenter, was the Leeds Rose in 1991.